 Exhaust systems are a lot more complex than they might come across, and a lot of clever engineering goes into making them sound the way they do.

-Take the resonator and muffler for instance — these two components together shape the sound of your exhaust system by working in harmony at all times.
+Take the resonator and muffler for instance — these two components together shape the sound of your exhaust by working in harmony at all times.
 Pun intended.

 The muffler can’t do its job properly without the resonator, and without the muffler, the resonator is pretty much useless.
 This will make more sense once you understand how these components work and what makes them different.